Safely upload SVG files to your media library and use them like any other image.

 "style-svg" to your IMG elements, this plugin dynamically replaces any IMG elements containing the

-The main purpose of this is to allow styling of SVG elements.
+The main purpose of this is to allow styling and animation of your SVG elements.
 Usually your styling options are restricted when using

 img tags alone.

-Firstly, install SVG Support (this plugin) and activate it.
+Firstly, install and activate SVG Support (this plugin).